Kenneth D. Crews

 For more than twenty-five years, Dr. Kenneth D. Crews has focused much of his research, policymaking, and teaching on copyright issues.
 He has published widely on the topic, and he is a frequent speaker at universities and meetings throughout the world.
 In 2008 he completed a study for the World Intellectual Property Organization (an agency of the United Nations), analyzing copyright statutes applicable to libraries in the laws of more than 150 countries.

-From January 2008-January 2014 Dr. Crews served as the founding director of the Columbia University Copyright Advisory Office (CAO).He now serves as Counsel at the Gipson Hoffman & Pancione Law Firm, located in Los Angeles, California.
+From January 2008-January 2014 Dr. Crews served as the founding director of the Columbia University Copyright Advisory Office.
+Previously, he was a professor of law at Indiana University, where he established the first copyright office based at any university.He now serves as Counsel at the law firm of Gipson Hoffman & Pancione in Los Angeles, California.

 Break-Out Session Presenters